ChrstphrHll/npc_gen/students/Valygar Lyklor.md

 year: 2
 guild: Burk
 partyID: 86
+tags:
+- Firbolg
+- Cleric
+- Protection
+- 2nd
+- Burk
 ---
 # Valygar Lyklor
 ---
 ### Description
 - 2nd year Firbolg Cleric in Burk
-- frizzy white hair that's put back in a short pony tail, Amber eyes, and Pale Green skin
+- frizzy white hair that's put back in a short pony tail, Pale Blue eyes, and Pale Green skin
 - Is Invulnerable and Assertive, and has Responsibility as their ideal

 ### Organizations